 The system also includes video machines; among other things, they offer the opportunity for passengers who are not familiar with the area to establish a video connection to a call centre.
 Here passengers can contact a service agent, express their wishes and receive direct help.
 The agent has access to the video machine via remote connection and can enter all settings, so all the passenger has to do is pay the ticket.
 The video machines are equipped like the traditional ticket vending machines and offer all familiar features.
 The Duisburg Transport Company (Duisburger Verkehrsgesellschaft, DVG) has also set up a lot of these devices, for instance in the customer centre at Duisburg central station.

-All machines accept coins and banknotes and are capable of returning change (recycler), and they have a card reader for contactless and contact cashless payment.
+All vending machines accept coins and banknotes, and are capable of returning change with banknotes as well.
+They have a card reader for contactless and contact cashless payment.
 The eTickets that are common in the VRR will continue to be accepted by the machines.
 Also worthy of special mention is the new, modern user interface, which sets standards with its clarity and comprehensibility.